A large boulder is ejected vertically upward from a volcano with ... | Pearson+ Channels

 A large boulder is ejected vertically upward from a volcano with an initial speed of 40.0 m/s.
-Ignore air resistance. (a) At what time after being ejected is the boulder moving at 20.0 m/s upward?
+Ignore air resistance. (b) At what time is it moving at 20.0 m/s downward?

 Similar Solution